How to Improve Your English Reading Skills: 22 Tips and Strategies

 This means making a special time for reading without risk of being interrupted.
 You should try to spend at least 30 minutes every day on focused reading.

 To turn your reading process into a ritual:

 - Find a quiet, comfortable spot with bright lighting to sit.

-- Get everything you might need ready before you sit down.
-For example, you might want to have a pen, your notebook, a dictionary and something to drink.
+- Get everything you might need ready before you sit down, such as a pen, notebook and something to drink.

 - Put all your electronics on silent mode (or turn them off) and put them away.

-If you have a specific process for preparing to read, then your brain will know when you’re about to read and you’ll be more focused before you even start.
+If you have a specific process for reading practice, then your brain will know when you’re about to work on your comprehension.
+As a result, you’ll be more focused before you even start.

 1. What you’re interested in